yorikvanhavre/FreeCAD-NativeIFC/README.md

 * [x] **Load the shape of an IFC object**:

-    * From  theUI: Right-click the object in the tree -> load shape
+    * From  the UI: Right-click the object in the tree -> load shape
     * From Python:

 ```python